 PALM BEACH MIDDLE SCHOOL TOURNAMENT #4

-Events: We will offer all events that are part of the National Junior Forensic League/Palm Beach Catholic Forensic League (except extemporaneous speaking and policy debate).
+Events: We will offer all events that are part of the National Junior Forensic League/Palm Beach Catholic Forensic League (except extemporaneous speaking, policy debate, and Lincoln Douglas debate).
 We will offer two rounds of competition (and two sessions of Congress); students are only able to enter a single event.
 We will utilize PBCFL rules and ballots for all events with the exception of Impromptu where we follow NSDA rules.

 Judges: We encourage you to bring your high school competitors and/or competitors from your area to judge middle school students.
 These should be Juniors or Seniors with Varsity experience.
 Please specify in the "notes" section what their preferred event areas are; they could be used in more than one event if needed.
 In addition to being able to learn by serving as a judge, we will offer them a small judges’ lounge, volunteer hours for service organizations, and of course, they are able to collect NSDA points for their service.
 We are also allowing PBCFL JUDGE TRAINED parents to judge the tournament.
 We are also hosting a PBCFL Judge Training session at this tournament for new parents.